Girl-Code-It/Enrollment-Procedure---Join-GCI-/README.md

 ### 🖥 Join us as a developer

 Wohoo!!
 We are excited to have you, our website is open-sourced, get started from here - [Girl Code It Website](https://github.com/Girl-Code-It/Girl-Code-It-Website-Frontend)
-*Drop an email to girlcodeit@gmail.com to be added in the communication channel.
+.Drop an email to girlcodeit@gmail.com to be added in the communication channel.

 ### 💰 Enrollment Fees